Self-Guided Walking in the Cotswolds

 Shop and pubs in Guiting Power, also a mid-way pub at Kineton.

-Download PDF file to view the Guiting Power walking route details and print.
+To view the Guiting Power walking route details and print.

 From a country churchyard stride up a dry valley to a breezy hilltop with vast views north,